acenixton/FreeCodeCamp_ScientificComputingWithPython/README.md

 # FreeCodeCamp_ScientificComputingWithPython
-My solution to the 5 certification projects for this course on freecodecamp.org
+My solutions to the 5 certification projects for this course on freecodecamp.org